Why Are People Quitting Their Jobs? Burnout & The Great Resignation

 As we approach the holidays, it can be a great time to give people a few more days off (or take them ourselves).
 Where possible, simplify or scale back on plans to create more room for resting and recharging.
 To create a better boundary with work, disconnect the email push to your phone so that you’re not tempted to work when you’re bored.
 Focus on doing things that are fun or playful even if they may not seem initially appealing—burnout has stripped away our ability to feel joy so we have to lean into reclaiming our happiness.

 This is the end of Post 1.
 In Post 2, we will look at the perfect storm of critical factors that created The Great Resignation.
+In Post 3, 7 Strategies Leaders Can Implement Now to Win The Great Resignation we will look at strategies leaders can use now to overcome The Great Resignation.

 JOIN OUR COMMUNITY